HaoboGu/rmk-template/esp32c6/README.md

-# esp32c6 BLE example
+# RMK

+RMK is a feature-rich and easy-to-use keyboard firmware.

+## Use the template

-To run this example, you should have latest Rust in **esp** channel and `esp-idf` toolchain installed.
+First, you should have latest Rust in **esp** channel and `esp-idf` toolchain installed.
 The full instruction of installing `esp-idf` toolchain can be found [here](https://docs.esp-rs.org/book/installation/index.html) and [here](https://docs.esp-rs.org/std-training/02_2_software.html)

-To run the example, make sure that you have esp-idf environment, `ldproxy` and `espflash` installed correctly.
-Then, run
+Besides esp-idf environment, `ldproxy` and `espflash` are also required.
+You can use `cargo install ldproxy espflash` to install them.
+Then, run the firmware using the following command:

 ```
-cd examples/use_config/esp32c6_ble
 cargo run --release
 ```